BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 BetonQuest hooks into other plugins by itself to provide more events, conditions and objectives or other features.
 22 plugins are supported right now:
-_Brewery, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, Magic, mcMMO, MMOLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, SkillAPI, Skript, Vault, WorldEdit and WorldGuard._
+_Brewery, Citizens, Denizen, EffectLib, Heroes, HolographicDisplays, JobsReborn, Magic, mcMMO, MythicLib, MMOCore, MMOItems, MythicMobs, PlaceholderAPI, ProtocolLib, Quests, Shopkeepers, SkillAPI, Skript, Vault, WorldEdit and WorldGuard._

 Some plugins also hook into BetonQuest and provide support by themselves: